Jacqui Smith: Expenses controversies and resignation

 Smith was investigated by the Parliamentary Commissioner for Standards over accusations that she had inappropriately designated her sister's home in London as her main residence.
 The arrangement had allowed Smith to claim over £116,000 on her family's Redditch home since becoming an MP.
 Smith said that she had followed advice from parliamentary authorities.

 On 8 February 2009, it was reported in the media that Smith had designated a house in London owned by her sister as her main residence in order to claim a parliamentary allowance for her house in Redditch as a secondary home, despite explicitly stating on her website that she "lives in Redditch".
 When asked whether it was fair that she made claims believed to have been made for items such as a flat-screen TV and scatter cushions, she said that analyses of her receipts had been very particular.
 In response to criticisms over her housing allowances, she said it was the "nature of the job" that MPs had to furnish and run two properties.

 It was also reported that Smith had claimed expenses for a telecoms bill that contained two pornographic films and two other pay-per-view films.
 Smith said it was a mistake, and she would repay the amount.
 The reports made clear that the films had been viewed in the family home at a time when Smith was not present, and that she had given her husband, Richard Timney, a "real ear-bashing" over the incident.
-This and other cases prompted calls for reform of the additional costs allowance and a new system of payments to be introduced.
+This, along with other cases, prompted calls for reform of the additional costs allowance and for a new system of payments to be introduced.
 Gordon Brown supported her and said she had done nothing wrong.
 However, Sir Alistair Graham, the former chairman of the Committee on Standards in Public Life, was critical of her actions, stating that naming her sister's spare bedroom as her main home was "near fraudulent".
-Smith was one of the highest profile politicians involved in the expenses scandal and citing the impact on her family life she later resigned.
+Smith was one of the highest-profile politicians involved in the expenses scandal; and, citing the impact on her family life, she later resigned.